When To Start Potty Training: The Complete Guide

 It’s natural to think in terms of age when it comes to potty training, but every child develops differently.
 Some may be ready for potty training at around 18 months, while others may not show signs that they’re ready until much later.

-When it comes to your own child, it’s best to let them show you they’re ready by looking for these nine signs.
+When it comes to your own child, it’s best to let them show you they’re ready by looking for these eight signs.

 1) They Can Follow Directions